 A family history chart to identify relationships

-This family history chart (download it below) will sort you out if, like plenty of others, you've ever wondered about second cousin or 'removed' cousins.
+My family history chart will sort you out if, like plenty of others, you've ever wondered about second cousin or 'removed' cousins.
 Working out the relationships between your ancestors is a key part of genealogy, so keep the form handy after you've printed it.

-You might also like to use the chart to work through this real-life example of second cousins and 'once removed' cousins.
+You might also like to use the chart to work through the real-life example below of second cousins and 'once removed' cousins.
 You start the process by finding the common ancestor of two individuals.

-• The second cousin connection is actually quite simple: the common ancestor is a great grandparent, so, in the family tree below, Betty Driscoll and the John Doyle born in 1941 are second cousins because they share the same great grandparents.
+• The second cousin connection is actually quite simple: the common ancestor is a great grandparent, so, in the family tree to the left, Betty Driscoll and the John Doyle born in 1941 are second cousins because they share the same great grandparents.

 • The first cousin once removed relationship is slightly more complicated: it means that the common ancestor is a grandparent to one person and a great grandfather to the other.

-In the tree above, Eamonn Doyle and Betty Driscoll are first cousins once removed.
+In the tree, Eamonn Doyle and Betty Driscoll are first cousins once removed.
 They were born in the same year, but there are two generations between Eamonn and Patrick Doyle, and three generations between Betty Driscoll and Patrick Doyle.

 Let the family history chart do the maths